microsoft/vscode-dev-containers/containers/java-8-maven/README.md

 ## Summary

-*A basic dev container definition for developing Java applications in a container using Maven.
-Includes everything you need to get up and running.*
+*A basic dev container definition for developing Java applications in a container.
+Includes the JDK along with any dependencies Maven requires.*

 | Metadata | Value |
 |----------|-------|